 Unveiling the Myth of Reinforcers and Punishers

-Therefore, life is all about learning how to control the consequences of our behavior—and this suits perfectly our job description as dog trainers.
-We must help our dogs to learn how to control the consequences of their behavior, which is not at all the same as to avoid them.
-If we as a rule either only reinforce or only punish everything they do, we are indeed doing a poor job, and we are certainly not preparing them for the real life where both reinforcers and punishers (increasers and decreasers) are a reality depending on circumstances and one’s behavior.You like it—you’re welcome to use it.
-A warning though: it doesn’t make any difference for the dog what we call the techniques.
+So, life is all about learning how to control the consequences of our behavior—and this is a very apt description of our job as dog trainers.
+We must help our dogs to learn how to control the consequences of their behavior, which is not the same as avoiding them.
+If, as a rule, we either only reinforce or only punish everything they do, we are indeed doing a poor job, and we are certainly not preparing them for real life where both reinforcers and punishers (increasers and decreasers) are a reality, depending on circumstances and one’s behavior.
+If you like my table with the alternative names, you’re welcome to use it.
+A warning though: the terminology doesn’t make any difference to the dog.
+It may make a difference, however for dog owners and dog trainers with no, or only rudimentary, knowledge of learning theory.
+I believe it is our duty to educate dog owners and dog trainers to distinguish between the various stimuli and teach them how to use them correctly.

 Enjoy your training session!